W4RA/speechmatching/acoustic/README.rst

 ``speechmatching`` package
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-When compiled into a Docker image under name ``flashlight-acoustic``, the ``speechmatching`` package can be installed locally with ``pip``, and it will look for and start a container for the ``flashlight-acoustic`` image.
+When compiled into a Docker image under name ``speechmatching``, the ``speechmatching`` package can be installed locally with ``pip``, and it will look for and start a container for the ``speechmatching`` or ``aukesch/speechmatching`` Docker image.
 When the program is stopped, the package will attempt to stop and remove any created container.

 See the documentation for the ``speechmatching`` package for further information.